Module 4.1 – Creating Forms

 1. To create a form, you’ll navigate from Home > My Forms.
 From there, you can create questionnaires and consent forms.
-In questionnaires, you can insert demographic, insurance questions, and blank questions.
-It is important to know that in an “intake packet,” you typically send one questionnaire and attached consent forms.
+In a questionnaire, you can insert demographic, insurance questions, and blank questions.

 - Demographics, primary, and secondary insurance questions: These basic demographic and insurance questions will automatically populate into the patient’s chart.